NPTP/NPTP.github.io/README.md

 - Replace all vh sizing with vw sizing (for proportional vertical margins when resizing horizontally)

 ### Portfolio page
-- Complete the cards for each project
+- Complete the cards for each project: blurb, links, visuals (just image slideshows for now, videos at some point in future).
-  - Blurbs
+- Incomplete:
-  - Links
+  - KCShare (needs images/video)
-  - Visual media (animations, videos, screenshots)
+  - RaylTime (needs images/video)

 ### About page
 - Make page consistent with the others, clean up design (content is fine)